ImChong/Practice_LeetCode_C/README.md

 for the source code to accomplish the above code please see [source code](.vscode/tasks.json).

-for the 'Code Runner' vscode extension to accomplish the above code please see [source code](.vscode/settings.json).
+for the `Code Runner` vscode extension to accomplish the above code please see [source code](.vscode/settings.json).

 ## Debug Code